 - Artwork on loan from Vintage Arcade Superstore is dug out of storage or disassembled from cabinets by me when I visit their warehouse, then transported home.
 Scans, stitching, and initial color correction are done by me in Photoshop.

 - I initiated the effort to acquire occasional artwork from ClassicArcadeGrafix.

 - Reach out to MAMEDev when a game requires a driver update to add Lamp/LED support that is currently missing.

 - I have used my own money more than a few times to purchase artwork.

 - In the beginning, I just coralled all of the finished products and posted everything here.
-Over time, I got pretty good at Photoshop and have cleaned up my fair share of artwork, along with the rest of the Artwork Team.
+Over time, my Photoshop and Illustrator skills have improved to the point that I have cleaned up my fair share of artwork, along with the rest of the Artwork Team.

 There are other little things here and there, too, but that is the bulk of it.
 I do this for the passion I have for video games and their artwork, and for the enjoyment that I hope other end‑users get out of it.